 The idea here is to melt the crayon from the car seat and transfer it to paper.

 Use a cloth iron set on medium heat and no steam.
 Use some writing paper or paper towel and place it on the affected crayon area.
-Iron the paper towel until you see the transfer of crayon move from the car seat to the paper towel.
+Iron the paper towel until you see the transfer crayon move from the car seat to the paper towel.

 Keep using a fresh paper towel every 10 seconds or once you see the transfer happening.